chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/undead/specter.md

 aliases: ["Specter"]
 ---
 # Specter
 *Source: Monster Manual p.
-279, Tales from the Yawning Portal, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
+279, Tales from the Yawning Portal, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, Journeys through the Radiant Citadel.
 Available in the SRD.*

 A specter is the angry, unfettered spirit of a humanoid that has been prevented from passing to the afterlife.
 Specters no longer possess connections to who or what they were, yet are condemned to walk the world forever.
 Some are spawned when dark magic or the touch of a wraith rips a soul from a living body.